itsrxmmy/MuTo/README.md

 # **MuTo**

-A MultiTool application packed with tools and features that runs within the Windows Commandline.
+MuTo is a MultiTool application packed with tools and features that runs within the Windows Commandline.